Americans are at a distinct disadvantage when it comes to generational wealth preservation in a family.

 We tend to see this as ‘our luck‘ and less as ‘their hard work‘.
 I think we are more inclined to spend an inheritance on ourselves.
 Thinking we ‘deserve it’, as opposed to putting an emphasis on ‘preserving or shepherding wealth‘.

 American children are told they can become anything they want to when they grow up.
 But then, largely expected to do this own their own.
-Plenty of other countries/cultures stress the parents continuously sacrificing their own comfort.
-This is done in order to provide a better future to a generation beyond themselves.
+Plenty of other countries/cultures stress the parents continuously sacrificing their own comfort in order to provide a better future to a generation beyond themselves.

 Part of our Freedom loving culture is the freedom to make mistakes and be selfish.

 Comparatively speaking, we live our lives free of the crushing cycles of familial honor and shame.
-But it is those very same concepts which stress that a family’s fortunes are tied to and dependent on one generation to the next.
+However, it is honor and shame which stress that a family’s fortunes are tied to (and dependent on) one generation to the next.

-It is likely based in the fact that America is largely comprised of people who came to this country with very little.
-Also because large amounts of money come and go in our lifestyles with relatively alarming frequency.
+America is largely comprised of people who came to this country with very little, yet large amounts of money come and go in our lifestyles with relatively alarming frequency.
 These two factors have a psychological affect on our population.